ottebokma/Sudoku/assault_plan.md

           Result: a program that reads/writes sudokus.
 * Week 2: Functions.
 Compiling/linking.
 Headers.
 Program layout.
           Result: a program that is readable and easily extended.
-* Week 3: More functions.
+* Week 3: Solving.
+More functions.
 Recursion.
 Brute-forcing.
           Result: a program that solves sudokus.
 * Week 4: Improvements: readability, efficiency.
           Result: to be determined.
 Faster solving?
 Nicer input/output format?